plone/documentation/docs/contributing/myst-reference.md

 # MyST reference

-This chapter provides information and examples to write proper MyST syntax—with references to Sphinx extensions for their specific directives—in Plone Documentation.
+This chapter provides information and examples for how to write proper MyST syntax—with references to Sphinx extensions for their specific directives—in Plone Documentation.

 ## MyST, reStructuredText, and Markdown